 Personal tax on dividend payments / dividend tax

-Besides ltd UK taxes, there is also personal tax to consider when you are a business owner or director of your own UK company.
-In addition, when you run your own company, it is key to note there is no NI on dividends.
-As a director and shareholder in your own company, you will need to pay personal tax on any taxable dividend income.
-This individual contractor tax on dividends is in respect of any dividends that are not covered by your personal allowance or dividend allowance.
+Besides ltd UK taxes, there’s also personal tax to consider when you’re a business owner or director of your own UK company.
+In addition, when you run your own company, it’s key to note there’s no NI on dividends.
+As a director and shareholder in your own company, you’ll need to pay personal tax on any taxable dividend income.
+This individual contractor tax on dividends is in respect of any dividends that aren’t covered by your personal allowance or dividend allowance.
 Dividend tax (and tax on other untaxed income) is payable to HMRC.
 The due date for personal tax payment is 31 January after the end of the tax year (5 April).
 Depending on your tax bill and income, you may also need to make payments on account for the following tax year.

 Sole-trader / self-employed